raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 rsn_pairwise=CCMP
 ```

-We now need to tell the system where to find this configuration file.
+REMOVE FIXME We now need to tell the system where to find this configuration file.

 ```
 sudo nano /etc/default/hostapd